 Local reentry councils coordinate local services to help offenders released from prison reintegrate into the community.
 The councils began in July 2017.
-DPS reported that there are fourteen councils that are currently funded and sixteen additional counties interested in creating councils.
-The Department started with the Community Automated Reentry Tool (CART) as the case management software but in 2019 is preparing a request for proposal for a new system, the North Carolina Reentry Automated Case Management System (NCTRACS).
+DPS reported that there are seventeen councils that are currently funded and nineteen additional counties interested in creating councils.
+The Department started with the Community Automated Reentry Tool (CART) as the case management software but is preparing a request for proposal in 2020 for a new system, the North Carolina Reentry Automated Case Management System (NCTRACS).
 Once available, all the local reentry councils will receive training on NCTRACS.
-The Department plans to incorporate a risk/needs assessment into NCTRACS to identify priorities for what specific programming an individual may need.
+The Department currently administers an abbreviated risk/needs tool by paper and plans to incorporate a risk/needs assessment into NCTRACS to identify priorities for what specific programming an individual may need.
 A State Reentry Council Collaborative was established in 2017 and has developed a Reentry Action Plan, focusing on capacity building and technical support for local reentry councils, expanding and formalizing faith-based and community engagement, resolving warrants and pending charges prior to release, and addressing major reentry barriers such as housing, transportation, employment, and substance misuse and mental health.
+The Collaborative has formed subcommittees to respond to the recommendations in the Reentry Action Plan.